gentoo888/woro/README.md

 ### 📚 woro
-A game which helps you to memorise foreign words and their translations easier
+A game which helps you to memorise foreign words and their translations easier.
+Written on Rust 🦀

 ##  Features
 - Add words manually or import from TXT